emmajanedrews/base-template/_posts/2018-01-10-is-2018-the-year-to-sell-your-home.md

 If you need to sell, there is no reason to hesitate.
 None of the tax changes did anything to the market, so it’s still very strong overall.

 If you have any other questions about our 2018 market or whether you should sell or not, don’t hesitate to reach out to me.
-I’d be happy to help you.<br>
+I’d be happy to help you.